sandialabs/lasca/README.md

 Code for CEF fitting of EOS predictions with LASSO parameter fitting

-Reproduces results of doi:XXXXX for predicting oxygen off-stoichiometry as a function of T and P
+Reproduces results of doi:10.26434/chemrxiv-2024-jtfwd-v2 for predicting oxygen off-stoichiometry as a function of T and P

 # file instructions